Study in New Zealand

 - Submit complete details of previous academic study

-- A summary of your employment experience if it has any relevancy to your application.
+- A summary of your employment experience if it has any relevance to your application.

 Processing of application